catalyst-fp7/documents/interoperability/interoperability.md

 The other option is for the widget front-end to exchange those same user events with the platform front-end.
 The advantage is that the widget front-end needs to understand less about the platform back-end endpoints;
-the disadvantage is that event passing between web components has not yet been standardized properly.
+the disadvantage is that event passing between web components has not yet been standardised properly.
 We are left either with:

 * completely ad-hoc solutions, where the widget and front-end would document the elements and JavaScript events that can be sent to them.